 Joe Gilmore | untitled folder

-First created by Joe Gilmore for Macintosh OS 9, 'untitled folder' was first released as a 3.5" Diskette in 2000 (now deleted).
-Fällt are pleased to release Version 2.0 as a free download designed using Apple's latest operating system: Macintosh OS X.
+First created by Joe Gilmore for Macintosh OS 9, 'untitled folder' was first released as a 3.5" Diskette in 2001 (now deleted).
+Fällt are pleased to release Version 2.0 as a free download updated for Macintosh OS X. A limited edition of 64 signed and numbered copies distributed on 3.5" Diskette with printed documentation is available to order now.

-An operating system 'sculpture' utilising the Macintosh OS directory structure, 'untitled folder' consists of 64 nested folders, a structure in essence not dissimilar to Brancusi's 'Endless Column'.
-A minimalist work that explores traditional sculptural themes such as materiality, geometry and form, 'untitled folder' also explores concepts and ideas associated with software art including mathematics, code and organisational systems.
+An operating system 'sculpture' utilising the Macintosh OS directory structure, 'untitled folder' is a minimalist work that explores traditional sculptural themes such as materiality, geometry and form. 'untitled folder' also explores concepts and ideas associated with software art such as mathematics, code and organisational systems.

 Now in its second edition for an updated operating system (OS X), 'untitled folder' has evolved and grown, further exploring the concepts around limitations and infinity that the first edition addressed.